yasermoamd/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Manipulating Files
    * `cp`: command is used to copy files or directories from one location to another.
-   * `mv`: command is used to rename file or direcotry, but also used to move file or directory to antoher location.
+   * `mv`: command is used to rename files or directories, but also used to move files or directories to another location.
-   * `rm`: command is used to remove file, and by adding `rm -r` you ca n remove non empty directory.
+   * `rm`: command is used to remove files, and by adding `rm -r` you ca n remove a non-empty directory.

 ## Working with Commands
-   * `type`: this command will tell you if a command is a built-in shell command, an alias, a function, or an executable file.
+   * `type`: This command will tell you if a command is a built-in shell command, an alias, a function, or an executable file.
-   * `which`: this command will tell the location of the executable file for a command.
+   * `which`: This command will tell the location of the executable file for a command.
-   * `help`: this command will show you a brief summary of a command's syntax and usage.
+   * `help`: This command will show you a brief summary of a command's syntax and usage.
-   * `man` : this command will display a full manual page of a command.
+   * `man`: This command will display a full manual page of a command.
      - man page (short for manual page) is a form of software documentation usually found on a Unix or Unix-like operating system.

-### Summary
-  - soon